Ch'ien Mu: Hong Kong

-Amidst communist victory in the civil war, Ch'ien arrived in Hong Kong at Chang Chi-yun's suggestion in 1949.
-With help from the Yale-China Association, along with Tang Chun-i, Tchang Pi-kai and other scholars, he cofounded New Asia College.
-He served as the president of New Asia College from 1949 until 1965.
+In 1949, amid the victory of the Chinese Communist Party in the Chinese Civil War, Ch'ien moved to British Hong Kong at Chang Ch'i-yun's suggestion.
+With help from the Yale-China Association, along with Tang Chun-i, Tchang Pi-kai and other scholars, Ch'ien co-founded New Asia College.
+He served as the president of New Asia College from 1949 to 1965.
 This college has graduated many great scholars and outstanding members of various communities.
-After New Asia College became a member college of the Chinese University of Hong Kong and moved to Ma Liu Shui, Sha Tin, he resigned.
-Publicly he said that he wanted to devote more time to his scholarship, but in private he revealed that he felt that the college lost its freedom and might eventually disappear.
+Ch'ien resigned from presidency after New Asia College became a member college of The Chinese University of Hong Kong and moved to Ma Liu Shui.
+Publicly, he reasons that he wanted to devote more time to his scholarship, but in private revealed that he felt that the college had lost its freedom and might eventually disappear.
 He then founded New Asia Middle School as a non-profit-making Chinese secondary school at the former campus of the college.
-He later received honorary doctorates from both Yale University and the University of Hong Kong.
+Ch'ien later received honorary doctorates from Yale University and the University of Hong Kong.

-He taught at the University of Malaya before returning to Hong Kong.
+He taught at the University of Malaya in Kuala Lumpur before returning to Hong Kong.

 Taiwan

-Ch'ien relocated to Taiwan in October 1967 after accepting an invitation from the President Chiang Kai-shek in response to the Hong Kong 1967 leftist riots.
+Ch'ien relocated to Taiwan in October 1967 after accepting an invitation from President Chiang Kai-shek, in response to the 1967 Hong Kong riots.
 In 1968, he was selected as a member of the Academia Sinica, which remedied a little his lifelong regret for not being able to be elected as a member of this Institute in the first election in 1948.